Corey Graves: Developmental territories (2011–2014)

-Pre-show panelist (2014–2017)
+Pre-show panelist (2014–2015)

 Graves returned on the NXT TakeOver: R Evolution pre-show on December 11, where he announced his official in-ring retirement due to his concussion issues.
 He also announced that he would be joining NXT's commentary team with immediate effect, with his duties beginning at that event.

 Graves was then offered a two-year commentary contract by Triple H, and was later added to the pre-show panel for Raw.

 He is also the host of WWE Culture Shock, a WWE Network original series.
 In August 2015, following Dolph Ziggler's 2014 shout-out to the My Little Pony: Friendship Is Magic fandom, March's reveal of Xavier Woods as a member of said fandom, and Sheamus being shamed in April by Ziggler about Bronies on TV, he attended BronyCon at the Baltimore Convention Center to investigate the fandom, where he dressed in an Applejack costume and interviewed Bronies.
 WWE released a free preview of the episode on August 26, 2015 following the August 22 NXT TakeOver: Brooklyn event and the August 23 SummerSlam event.
-Despite being drafted to Raw, Graves continued to provide color commentary for NXT until the February 1, 2017 episode.
-On the pre-show for NXT TakeOver: San Antonio, Graves announced he would be leaving NXT after that event, with Nigel McGuinness taking his place on commentary.